 In either situation, there may still be taxable distributions reported.
 These should be the same or similar if the underlying fund is the same.

-With a SWP, the amount of the capital gain realized on the sale of the units will generally start small and grow over time as more ROC is received and the ACB is ground down.
+With a SWP, assuming a positive annual rate of return, the amount of the capital gain realized on the sale of the units will generally start small and grow over time as more ROC is received and the ACB is ground down.
 Series T distributes all the ROC first, at which point, future ROC distributions are taxed as capital gains.
 Assuming taxable distributions to be the same, Series T provides a tax deferral in the early years, but higher tax reporting in the later years once the ACB reaches zero.
 Interestingly, the net tax payable upon cashing out would be the same.

 When deciding which option is better, you need to consider the impact of inflation (which can make future tax payments cheaper), the marginal tax rate of the investor both today and in the future, and the impact on income-tested benefits, such as Old Age Security.